 Wine Cellaring

 Don’t get caught up in wine storage.
 It’s not nearly as crucial as many wine blogs claim.
-If you can manage to drink your wines within five years of purchase, you don’t need a wine cellar or a wine fridge.
+You don’t need a wine cellar or fridge if you can drink your wines within five years of purchase.

 Wines are not fragile.
 Store your wines there if you have a closet that doesn’t get too hot or cold.
-If your wines never get hotter than 75°F or colder than 38°F, they will be fine.
-Keep them out of the kitchen where light and fluctuating temperatures can cause damage.
+If your wines never get hotter than 75°F or cooler than 38°F, they will be fine.
+Keep them out of the kitchen, where light and fluctuating temperatures can cause damage.

 Food and Wine Pairing

 We make a simple recommendation for novices: Accept that you cannot rely solely on your palate to make a great pairing.
-Once you learn more about the hard science behind what works, you’ll be able to create delicious combinations even if a wine is unfamiliar to you.
+Once you learn more about the hard science behind what works, you can create delicious combinations even if a wine is unfamiliar to you.